Dissonant-Tech/splttr/splyttr-api/README.md

 1. `python manage.py migrate`
 2. `python manage.py runserver`

 You can provide a port after the `runserver`.
 However, the default is 8000.

+__Using Docker__

 This project can also be ran using docker.
 Docker is a container system meant to run an application with the same environment it was built in.
 This ensures dependencies remain the same on every system.
 To get started, install the docker toolbox with your favorite package manager.
 On mac, run  `brew cask install dockertoolbox` to get the tools that you'll need.

 For every other system, vist [docker's website][3] for installation istructions.

 To run this using docker, make sure that your docker machine is running if you are on Mac/Windows.
+To create a virtualbox using `docker-machine` and then load it use the following commands:

+1. `docker-machine create --driver virtualbox default`
-The command is `docker-machine start default` and `eval
+2. `docker-machine start default`
-$(docker-machine env default)` to configure your shell.
-Lastly, run the command `docker compose up`.
+3. `eval $(docker-machine env default)`

+Once the previous commands are done you should have a working VM running and loaded.
+Use `docker ps` to get a list of docker containers (should be empty at this time).

+Finally, to start the app:
+`cd $SPLYTTR_DIR && docker-compose up -d --build`

 ## Introduction